 A safe, orderly environment is necessary to support student achievement.
 A coordinated effort among students, parents, educators and community members will keep our schools safe.
 Through study, planning, education and follow-up, we will continue to have safe schools that support student learning.
-If you have questions about school safety contact Director of Safety and Security, Ted Brown at 574-914-4850 x8013 or email.
+If you have questions about school safety, contact Director of Safety and Security, Ward Byers at 574-936-3115 or [email protected].

 Winter Safety Tips